Education in Saudi Arabia: Girls' and women's education

 In 1955, the Dar al-Hanan and Nassif private schools for girls opened in the city of Jeddah.
 The openings were prompted by Iffat, the wife of Faisal of Saudi Arabia.
 Afterwards the Saudi government began opening state-operated girls schools.
 Religious fundamentalists protested the openings of the schools.
 In 1963 King Faisal brought soldiers to control protesters when a girls' school opened in Buraydah.
 During Saudi Arabia's first oil boom many Saudi males who studied abroad brought foreign wives back to Saudi Arabia.
 This caused concern among Saudi fathers with daughters eligible for marriage.
 In the late 1970s the Saudi government greatly increased university spots for women as a way of slowly progressing and not to clash with traditional culture at the time.

 The General Administration of Girls' Education (also called the General Presidency for Girls' Education) was established independently from the Ministry of Education when girls education was started in Saudi Arabia in 1960.
 Girls education was put under the control of a separate administration controlled by conservative clerics as "a compromise to calm public opposition to allowing (not requiring) girls to attend school".

-60% of university students in Saudi Arabia are Saudi females.
+60% of university students in Saudi Arabia are Saudi women.
 In Saudi Arabia, women in the labor force are mainly in the education sector.
 The first group of women graduated from a law program in 2008.
 On 6 October 2013, the first four women received their legal licences to practice law, not only as legal consultants but as lawyers in courtrooms and before the Saudi judiciary.